rackerlabs/docs-ras-databases/docs/ras-databases-handbook/backup-recovery.rst

 .. _data-recovery-ras-db-handbook:

-BACKUP, RECOVERY, AND REPLICATION
+Backup, Recovery, and Restoration
 ==================================

 This section includes a description of services Rackspace provides to ensure that your data is backed up and can be recovered.

-BACKUPS & EXPORT
+Backups and Export
 -----------------

 Hot backup, a backup performed while the database is running, is